linq2db/linq2db/NuGet/Readme.txt

 - fix: Sql.Lower/Sql.Upper functions should be evaluated on server when possible (#819)
 - fix: [Firebird] fixed Sql.DatePart function support for seconds and milliseconds (#967)
 - fix: async query could be blocked by Connection.Open used internally instead of Connection.OpenAsync (#1023)
+- fix: Fixed "Table not found for 't18.[3]t19.Field2'" error for merge with source query using cross joins or SelectMany (#896)

 - other changes: t4models repository moved to main repository